 Solution: Provide your customers with valuable content they will always be interested in.
 Capture them with articles and social media posts that inform them about season trends and novelties, how-to’s and tutorials that teach, lookbooks and product image galleries that showcase, buying guides and FAQs that answer and explain, reviews and testimonials that convince, polls and surveys that respect customer opinions, and other content types that convert them into paying customers.
 As long as content is king, do content-driven commerce right.

 Pay special attention to visual content, because it’s the most catchy type of information and because it’s impossible to sell products without showing what they look like.
 So use pleasant, high quality photos and don’t forget about ALT text.
 Write relevant descriptions with keywords as alt attributes to images.
 This will improve your online store visibility to search engines and your click through rate (CTR) as well, because many users do an image search and then click on products’ images they like, which leads them to a website.

 Solution: Besides search engine optimization, take care of your onsite search.
 Try to avoid a “no result is found” response.
 You should especially try to prevent situations when a searched product is actually available but couldn’t be found (and, of course, sold) due to inaccuracies in users’ queries, such as the use of synonyms, dialect or jargon words, abbreviations or simple misspellings.
 What you need in order to build an effective search box is to implement autocomplete and filters, make the line long enough and place the box high on every page.
 If there is no exact match, suggest related products with similar functions.

-The above solutions can help you improve your e-com website, increase your conversions and keep up with the competition in the online marketplace.
+The above Ecommerce Challenges and Solutions can help you improve your e-com website, increase your conversions and keep up with the competition in the online marketplace.
 Our team is always ready to help you tackle your ecommerce site-related issues.